dha456/fa25-portfolio-dha456/README.md

 ### Name

-Change references to `<Your Name>` to your actual name in the following files:
+Change references to `<Davis Adams>` to your actual name in the following files:
 - `_config.yml`
 - `index.md`
 - `projects.md`